Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Network of strongly coupled harmonic oscillators with dissipation on its surface

-The result generalizes to a cubic network of harmonic oscillators, with anihilation and creation operators $a_{j,k,l}$ and $a_{j,k,l}^\dagger$ , see FIG. \ref{cub}, and whose surface, corresponding to $j,k,l\in\left\{1,N\right\}$, undergoes dissipation through a Lindblad equation of type (\ref{lind}).
-Then the eigenvalues of the evolution matrix $\matr G$ are, at first order in $\gamma/\alpha$,
+The result can be generalized to a cubic network of harmonic oscillators, see Fig. \ref{cub}, with annihilation and creation operators $a_{j,k,l}$ and $a_{j,k,l}^\dagger$.
+Its surface, corresponding to $j,k,l\in\left\{1,N\right\}$, undergoes dissipation through a Lindblad equation of type (\ref{lind}).
+Then the eigenvalues of the evolution matrix $\G_\Gamma$ are, at first order in $\gamma/\alpha$,

-while the eigenvectors at order $0$ are just the tensor products of $3$ vectors of (\ref{Vk0}) type.
+while the eigenvectors at order zero are just the tensor products of three vectors of (\ref{Vk0}) type.